celestiaorg/docs/docs/nodes/validator-node.md

 defined previously.
 Parameter `--min-self-delegation=1000000` defines the amount of tokens that are self delegated from your validator wallet.

-> Now, connect to the network of your choice.

-> You have the following option of connecting to list of networks shown below:

 Continuing the Validator tutorial, here are the steps to connect your validator to Mamaki: